tundraray/test-lerning-ai-cource-generation/README.md

 This application processes video files by:
 1. Extracting audio
 2. Capturing frames at 1 FPS (one frame per second) with preserved aspect ratio
-3. Transcribing audio using OpenAI Whisper
+3. Transcribing audio using BOTH OpenAI Whisper AND Amazon Transcribe
 4. Analyzing content using multiple AI models:
    - OpenAI GPT-4 with Vision
    - Anthropic Claude 3